-- Support and incentivize collaboration among watershed stakeholders to develop plans and improve the ease and cost-effectiveness of implementing water management projects and actions. - Improve water supply reliability by improving the way people manage water (changes in the timing, amount, source, and/or location of diversion). - Install new or modify existing infrastructure (tanks, ponds, diversion pumps, water delivery systems, soil moisture meters, etc.) to enable flexible management of water resources. - Obtain any necessary permits and approvals that authorize changes and ensure that they are carried out to produce benefits over time.
+- Set flow objectives and restoration goals. - Support and incentivize collaboration among watershed stakeholders to develop plans and improve the ease and cost-effectiveness of implementing water management projects and actions. - Improve water supply reliability by improving the way people manage water (changes in the timing, amount, source, and/or location of diversion). - Install new or modify existing infrastructure (tanks, ponds, diversion pumps, water delivery systems, soil moisture meters, etc.) to enable flexible management of water resources. - Obtain any necessary permits and approvals that authorize changes and ensure that they are carried out to produce benefits over time.